Matric Rewrite Centres | Everything You Need to Know

 • Payment Timeline

-• Course Duration
+• Programme Duration

-How to Register at a Matric Rewrite Centre?
+How To Register At A Matric Rewrite Centre?

 Government Centre

-1. Select the closest centre
+1. Find the closest centre

 2. Gather documents